FAQsBelow are the frequently asked questions our parents and students ask us.

 Most of our international students fly to London Heathrow or London Gatwick airports, which are around 60-90 minutes away.
 We recommend Heathrow if you can fly there as it’s closer, we will have Oxford Scholastica staff present there on our arrival days and our airport transfers go to and from Heathrow (see below for more information)

 Oxford can also be reached from other airports such as Birmingham, Luton or Stansted, and we are also reachable by train.
 Oxford train station is around an hour away from London Paddington.
 Please note, Oxford has two train stations – ‘Oxford’ and ‘Oxford Parkway’.
 ‘Oxford’ is much closer to our accommodation.

-If you have any questions please get in touch with Jamie who will be happy to help.
+If you have any questions please get in touch with Photis who will be happy to help.